Table of Contents[Hide][Show]

 Heading to the movie theater when it rains on a beach vacation is always a good bet.
 And those nice plushy seats are calling your name!
 But if you don’t want to brave a downpour, set up a movie marathon right in your hotel room.

 You can watch whatever is playing on the hotel’s channels or pay for a movie rental.
 If you came prepared for rain, you will have packed your Roku or Amazon Fire Stick.
 Just plug it into one of the TV’s HDMI ports and you’re ready to go!

 7. Check Out Museums and Art Galleries When There’s Rain on a Beach Day

-Just because an area is known for its beaches doesn’t mean nothing else happened there.
-You’d be surprised to learn about the museums and art galleries in a tourist area – from historical societies and local showings to marine mammal stranding centers and even aquariums.
-Check out the local listings in your area to find out all the offerings.
+Just because an area is known for its beaches doesn’t mean nothing else happens there.
+From historical societies and local showings to marine mammal stranding centers and even aquariums.

 8. What’s Going On Locally

-Particularly in touristy areas (like beach resorts), the local coffee shop can be a cabaret of entertainment, and often it’s family-friendly.
+Particularly in touristy areas like beach resort towns, the local coffee shop can be a cabaret of entertainment.
 So get a round of frappes or lattes and settle in to listen to live music as the rain passes.